xoopR/distr6/README.md

 Another advantage of OOP is making use of inheritance to implement more complex distributions from base distributions.
 For example any distribution can be easily truncated with a call to `truncate(distribution, lower, upper)` which creates an object of class `TruncatedDistribution` that inherits all methods from the truncated distribution.
 Use `listWrappers()` to see the list of currently implemented wrappers including truncation, huberization and product distributions.

 We discuss further advantages of OOP including Design Patterns [here](https://raphaels1.github.io/distr6/articles/oop_and_design_patterns.html).

+## Package Development and Contributing

+distr6 is now public on GitHub but developments will continue to be made internally by a team of researchers from UCL working at The Alan Turing Institute.
+All contributions are released under the [MIT licence](https://opensource.org/licenses/MIT) with acknowledgements to the [LGPL-3 licence of distr](https://github.com/RaphaelS1/distr6/blob/master/Licensing).
+We welcome external contributors to test our API and notify us of bugs and issues however we are not currently looking for feature requests as the API is still in development.
+See our [roadmap](https://raphaels1.github.io/distr6/articles/roadmap.html) for short- and long-term plans.
+Before raising an issue please read through our [contributing guidelines](https://github.com/RaphaelS1/distr6/blob/master/CONTRIBUTING.md) for details including our [code of conduct](https://github.com/RaphaelS1/distr6/blob/master/CODE_OF_CONDUCT.md).